Police oppression and beating, court persecution, and imprisonment for protection of greenery

-When protesting against the usurpation of his property, Vulic was arrested, and during this he and his son were beaten up in front of Zeljko’s mother.
-The courts have not recognized him as a victim of despotism and nor did they decide that he should qualify for compensation.
-On the contrary, in October 2016 the Basic Court of Banja Luka sentenced him to three months’ imprisonment.
+When protesting against his property, Vulic was arrested and his son was beaten up in front of Zeljko's mother.
+The courts have not recognized him as a victim of despotism, nor did they decide that he should qualify for compensation.
+On the contrary, in October 2016, the basic court of Banja Luka sentenced him to three months imprisonment.

 “I had to remember each moment, even before the event

 itself and the so-called treatment.
 It's been very difficult.

 Now, Zeljko Vulic is waiting for the decision of the district court in Banja Luka.

 When justice finally arrived

-In 2014, the owner of Grand Trade, Mile Radisic, was prosecuted for land price manipulation, false statements, and abuse of the privatization process.
+In 2014, the owner of Grand Trade, Mile Radisic, was charged for land price manipulation, false statements, and abuse of the privatization process.
 He was found guilty and sentenced to three years in prison.
-In response Radisic fled the country, only a few days before he was supposed to start serving his sentence, only to return a couple months later and surrender to the state authorities.
+In response, Radisic fled the country, only a few days before he was supposed to start serving his sentence, only to return a few months later and surrender to the state authorities.

 Since then, the convicted businessman has been avoiding justice and often publishing statements in various media, saying he will reveal his companions and details of the fraud soon enough.

 In the end, Radisic returned to Bosnia and Herzegovina, surrendered voluntarily to the authorities, and allowed justice to be served upon him.
 It is not yet clear how he managed to return to the country unnoticed by the border police and the prosecuting authorities.

 "However, it is not yet clear how the 'wanted' man managed to cross the borders

 unnoticed by the border police and the prosecuting authorities."

 Although the protest did not stop the construction itself, it has mobilized thousands of citizens.
-The “Park is Ours” initiative has gradually transformed into a collective movement campaigning for broader structural changes, such as larger government accountability or social and economic reforms.
+The “Park is Ours” initiative has been transformed into a collective movement campaigning for broader structural changes, such as greater government accountability, or social and economic reforms.

 07/09/2012 BiH protest in Banja Luka "Everyone hit the streets" (Buka.com)